CharmsDev/charms-js/README.md

 See the complete example in [`examples/example.ts`](examples/example.ts) which demonstrates:
 - Checking if a transaction contains Charms data
-- Decoding transaction with verification
+- Decoding transaction and extracting charm data
 - Error handling

 Run the example: